If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - The products of the apiary (honey, wax, royal jelly) when contained in the hives.

-- The bee colony (queen, males, and worker bees) the brood (egg and larvae) contained in the hive.
+- The bee colony (queen, males, and worker bees) and the brood (egg and larvae) are contained in the hive.

 The different damages that will call upon the insurer’s guarantees are as follows:

-- Theft of the insured goods; the proof of theft being the responsibility of the insured.
+- Theft of the insured goods; the proof of theft is the responsibility of the insured.